Neuronal-Oscillations/group-handbook/docs/admin/travel_and_conferences.md

 2. **Funding confirmation** — verify with PI that funding is available to cover the associated travel costs (see below)

 ## Preparation and funding
 Our travel budgets are limited — please try to limit costs (in particular for air travel and hotels).
+For cost for food etc see also [university guidelines](https://finance.admin.ox.ac.uk/accommodation-and-subsistence-expenses-claimants-guide).
 The more we spend per trip, the less we can travel.

 Try to supplement travel budget by applying for support from the departments and colleges.